hypertrack/ridesharing-android/README.md

  - Setup Firebase Realtime Database via Android studio.
 Go to: Android Studio --> Tools --> Firebase --> Realtime Database
  - Note that Firebase Realtime Database is _not required_ to use HyperTrack SDK.
 You may have your own server that is connected to your apps

+### 5. Mock Tracking
+- To overview the tracking experience provided by HyperTrack SDK, feel free to use "createMockAction" instead of "createAction" in Driver app (StartRideActivity.java).

+- No changes are required to be made in Consumer app with respect to createMockAction/ mock tracking.

+- Enabling/ disabling of mock tracking is handled from where actions are created.

+- In these samples apps, Driver app creates action, which are tracked by Driver & Consumer apps.

 ## Release to PlayStore
 To release the apps on the Play Store, you will have to change the apps' package names.